Chapter 18 - The Now and Possible Future

 Microsoft announced its intent to purchase Activision Blizzard for $68.7 billion.

 The deal was the largest acquisition of a tech company in history.
-Activision had quite a successful run in the video game marketplace before it ended in a sexual abuse scandal and charges of a toxic work environment for women.
-Men have traditionally been the geeks that made video games, even though in my experience women were just as good at it.
+Activision had very successful run in the video game marketplace before it ended in a sexual abuse scandal and charges of a toxic work environment for women.
+Men have traditionally been thought of as the geeks that made video games, even though in my experience women were just as good at it.

-In the larger tech world, what makes designers and artists brilliant at what they do is their singular focus on ”child’s play.”
-This usually does not include a wider education on what it means to be human.
+In the larger tech world, what makes designers, coders and artists brilliant at what they do is their singular focus on ”child’s play.”
+This usually does not include a wider education about what it means to be human.
 That can cause all kinds of immature responses that women usually end up bearing the brunt of.
 Whether this will improve as we push forward as a culture is hard to say.

 Islamic State leader Abu Ibrahim al-Hashimi al-Qurashi was killed in Atme during a counter-terrorism raid by U.S. special forces in north-western Syria.
-This never ending war against terror continued, this time dominated by “drone” attacks on remote targets.
+This never ending war against terror continued, this time dominated by a new policy of autonomous “drone” strikes on remote targets.

-You would think we would learn that you could kill their current leaders and feel some measure of revenge, but their movement continued just like the American revolution did regardless of how many people the British killed.
+You would think that we would learn that you could kill so called terrorist leaders and feel some measure of revenge, but their movement continued as strong as ever just like the American revolution did regardless of how many revolutionaries the British killed.

 China and Russia issued a joint statement opposing further NATO expansion, expressing "serious concerns" about the AUKUS security pact, and pledging to cooperate with each other on a range of issues.

 China and Russia had always been strange bedfellows.
-A strange mix of East and West, but in a world where they saw democratic nations as their enemy, it made sense there would be some form of alliance while they continued to eye ball each other.
+A strange mix of East and West, but in a world where they saw democratic nations as their enemy, it made sense they would form some form of alliance while they continued to nerviously eye ball each other.
 Given China’s accession, this was not a good thing, particularly with the US distracted by all our internal culture war.

 The 2022 Winter Olympics were held in Beijing, China, making it the first city ever to host both the Summer Olympics and Winter Olympics.

-It was always inspiring to watch athletes compete at this high level, but the Olympics always took on the tone of the country that was hosting them.
-As I watched the China sponsored winter games I felt that I was watching some corporate version of Olympic competition.
+I found it always inspiring to watch athletes compete at this high level, but the Olympics always took on the tone of the country that was hosting them.
+As I watched the China sponsored winter games I felt like I was watching some corporate version of Olympic competition.

 Russian President Vladimir Putin signed a decree declaring the Luhansk People's Republic and Donetsk People's Republic as independent from Ukraine, and, despite international condemnation and sanctions, began a full-scale invasion of Ukraine.
 Like the US and Russian invasions in Afghanistan and elsewhere, these “military exercises” did not initially turn out the way the Russians had hoped.
 Ukrainians looked capable of going all in on the defense of their country.

 Putin also ordered Russia's nuclear deterrent forces to be on "special alert", their highest level, in response to what he called "aggressive statements" by NATO.
 The move was condemned by the US.
 As a result, the “west” decided to come to Ukraine’s aid.
-Even though Ukraine was not a NATO ally, NATO came together like never before to counter Putin’s aggression.
-He hadn’t counted on that I suspect.
+Even though Ukraine was not a NATO ally, NATO came together like never before to help the Ukrainians counter the Russian invasion.
+Putin hadn’t counted on that I suspect.

 In an unprecedented move, Switzerland, Monaco, Singapore and South Korea imposed unilateral sanctions on Russia, including the introduction of export controls and asset freezes.
 The United Nations reported that over a million refugees fled from Ukraine to other countries in the early days of the invasion.
 Perhaps this “migration” was Putin’s real plan to de-stabilize the democracies of the West.